-Figure 5-14 Past and projected age distribution for York County (Source: State of Maine Economist) The decline in young people is likely to reinforce the downward trend in total school enrollment in Kennebunkport.
-However, the projections suggest that a bump in the o-4-year-old cohort in the early 2020s will boost enrollment in this class as they move through the school system (Figure 5-15).
+Figure 5-16 Past and projected age distribution for York County (Source: State of Maine Economist) At the same time, the school age population (ages 0-19) in the county is projected to decline by 2% from 2018 to 2038.45 The decline in young people is likely to reinforce the downward trend in total school enrollment in Kennebunkport.
+However, the projections suggest that a bump in the o-4-year-old cohort in the early 2020s will boost enrollment in this class as they move through the school system (Figure 5-18).
 If future cohorts follow this trend, the school age population and enrollment may begin to rebound.